annmcnamara/matplotlib-challenge/README.md

 This may indicate that the drug regimen is more effecitve over a certain period of time rather than at just two timepoints.

 The **capomulin** treatment was also the most consistent regimen, with the least variance in tumor size across all mice in response to the treatment.
+This can be seen from the boxplot and whiskers chart in the notebook.

 #### Observation 3: Capomulin may be effective by evaluating other measures
 In this analysis we have focussed on the tumor volume (mm3) as one indicator of drug regimen effectivness.

 However, there are many more measures that could lead to greater insights.
 For example, we could inspect the survival rate of the mice (many mice do not have measurements for each timepoint which could indicate expiration), or the number of Metastatic Sites.
 The sex and age of the mouse may also likely impact each regimen result.

+_see below for extra charts supporting these observations_

 ## Outcomes: Charts and Tables Generated